 Children with an Education, Health and Care plan (EHCP) have regular meetings with the SENDCo and also an annual review meeting where progress over the year is discussed in detail, and plans for the next 12 months agreed with parents and children.
-Reviews of EHCPs are sent to the SEN 0-25 team at Devon County Council.
+Reviews of EHCPs are sent to the SEND Statutory Team at Devon County Council.